-If you are a big fan of new technology or want to see how space exploration can look like nowadays, then the European Rover Challenge (ERC) is definitely for you!
+If you are a big fan of new technology or want to see what space exploration can look like nowadays, then the European Rover Challenge (ERC) is definitely for you!

-In 2020 Leo Rover joined the ERC competition as an official commercial partner.
-Every competing team is using our pre-built Leo Rover robot with needed documentation and support from our side to understand every hidden secret of that multifunctional machine.
-Then the team’s task is to prepare the best software to stand above others in various tests and simulations like navigation to a specific waypoint on a mars yard or looking for interesting geological terrain.
+In 2020, Leo Rover joined the ERC competition as an official commercial partner.
+Every competing team was using a pre-built Leo Rover robot with needed documentation and support from our side to understand every hidden secret of that multifunctional machine.
+Then the team’s task was to prepare the best software to stand above others in various tests and simulations like navigation to a specific waypoint on a Mars yard or looking for interesting geological terrain.

-It may sound easy – but when you compete with others every single detail matters.
-Before the live presentation every team is able to check their performance on a test drive of our simulation, about which you can read here.
+It may sound easy – but when you compete with others, every single detail matters.
+Before the live presentation, every team was able to check their performance on a test drive of our simulation, about which you can read here.

-Our colleague and cofounder of Leo Rover - Szymon Dzwończyk is The Head of Jury Board during ERC 2021.
-It’s a great achievement not only for him but also for all people involved in Leo Rover.
-“I’ve been on both sides of the Challenge and can honestly say – it’s great to be back” – he says.
+Leo Rover's CEO – Szymon Dzwończyk – was The Head of Jury Board during ERC 2021.
+It was a great achievement not only for him but also for all people involved in Leo Rover.
+“I’ve been on both sides of the Challenge and can honestly say – it’s great to be back” – he said.
 Szymon is thrilled with new technology, and that’s why he wants to spread it as much as possible – and where else would you be able to find so many tech fans than during the ERC event? :)

-For sure it’s not the last word from Leo Rover on the ERC - even if signs up for the challenge has ended in March 2021 - you can still prepare yourself for the next year, or watch this event live from 10-th to 12-th September 2021 at Kielce University of Technology Campus in Poland, where apart from the Rover Challenge - you will be able to meet Leo Rover robot much closer, and take part in various technology workshops or presentations totally free of charge!
+Even though the ERC 2021 is long gone, you can still prepare yourself for the next year, or watch this event live at Kielce University of Technology Campus in Poland, where apart from the Rover Challenge, you can take part in various technology workshops or presentations totally free of charge!
 And if you are not able to be there physically – you can watch the broadcast online on Astrofaza Youtube channel.
 Be sure that you won’t miss anything – it’s a chance once per year to see so much attitude and passion for rovers in one place!

 Do you want to see more from us?
 Check out our user stories here!